Ad shoot at Gurdwara Kartarpur Sahib: DSGMC urges MEA to take up issue with Pak govt | Law-Order

 Ad shoot at Gurdwara Kartarpur Sahib: DSGMC urges MEA to take up issue with Pak govt

-The founder of Sikhism, Guru Nanak Dev, is believed to have spent his last days in the gurudwara from 1521 to 1539.We urge the Government of India to immediately take up this serious issue with the Pakistan government considering the sentiments of the community, DSGMC president Manjinder Singh Sirsa wrote in the letter.A Pakistani business promotion agency used the premises of historical Gurdwara Sri Kartarpur Sahib, Pakistan, for promotion of ladies clothes.
+The founder of Sikhism, Guru Nanak Dev, is believed to have spent his last days at the place, where the gurdwara now stands, from 1521 to 1539.We urge the Government of India to immediately take up this serious issue with the Pakistan government considering the sentiments of the community, DSGMC president Manjinder Singh Sirsa wrote in the letter.A Pakistani business promotion agency used the premises of historical Gurdwara Sri Kartarpur Sahib, Pakistan, for promotion of ladies clothes.

 - Country: